People's Defence Force (Myanmar): Tatmadaw defections

 The Burmese military has experienced increased defections to the civil disobedience movement and the PDF since the coup.
 NUG and PDF groups launched propaganda and psychological warfare campaigns.
 Army defectors generally face death sentences, which are then commuted to life in prison.

+In August 2021, the Thunder Guerrilla Force was established and the militia is said to be led by the CDM police officers and the Tatmadaw personnel.
+As of April 2023, the TGF has established 4 battalions.

 By September 2021, the number of defectors had risen to 1,500 soldiers and 500 police officers, most of whom were privates and sergeants.
 Notable among them was Brigadier-General Phyo Thant, who led the Northwest Command until October 2021 when he was detained by the military after his plans to defect were exposed.
 Sagaing Region and Chin State, which are part of the Northwest Command, saw armed resistance from the PDF.

 As of 15 February 2022, the number of defectors had risen to over 16,000 soldiers and police officers who had joined Myanmar’s Civil Disobedience Movement.
 75% of defectors expressed their willingness to join the PDF earlier that month.

+Infighting and drug trafficking allegations

+Some PDF units clashed with Local PDF factions (who have not pledged allegiance to the NUG) over territorial disputes and extortion accusations.
+Other LPDF members were allegedly involved in crime sprees located in NUG-controlled areas.

+Chinland Defense Force-Hakha arrested members of Yinmabin PDF Battalion 15 on 8 July 2025 for smuggling meth and heroin.
+On 26 August, NUG's Central Military Command served an arrest warrant on a commander of the Yinmabin PDF Battalion 14 and charged him with drug trafficking.